andynapoleon/FourColourTheoremSolver/README.md

 ## 🚀 Tech Stack

-1. Front-End: NextJS 13 App Router + TailwindCSS.
+1. Front-End: NextJS 13 App Router.
 2. Back-End: Microservices Architecture with Go, gRPC, RabbitMQ, MongoDB, PostgreSQL, Docker, and Kubernetes.
 3. Backtracking algorithm with ASP implemented in Python & clingo API used to solve the 4-color map theorem.